Welcome to the Medic Mentor Book Club!

 We have compiled a book list from recommendations from our Doctors and Medical Student Scholars.
 For updates and to join our meetings, please join the Book Club using the link on the right!

-The Medic Mentor Book Club is run by our committee, which changes every 6 months: applications for January 2021 are now closed, and the new committee will be announced shortly!
+The Medic Mentor Book Club is run by our committee, which changes every 6 months: the next round of applications will be June 2021.